shinichy/android-plugin/tutorial/04-preparing-release.md

 # Preparing your release

-In SBT's interactive prompt, run the following commands:
+In SBT's interactive prompt, just run the `release` command.

-    release:apk    -- Generate an unsigned, release-mode APK file. release:sign   -- Generate a signed APK file

 _**Note:** Your password will be displayed in plain text on your screen, so don't do this in a crowded room or anything.
 (If `sign` fails with "sign-release: Nonzero exit value", try an alias without a '-')_

-In the text that `sign` outputs to the console, you will see the path to the APK file that you can upload to the Play Store.
+In the text that `release` outputs to the console, you will see the path to the APK file that you can upload to the Play Store.
 It's in the `target/` folder and it looks like `name-signed-0.1.apk`.